kubevirt/kubevirt.github.io/_posts/2021-08-13-Virtual-machines-in-Istio-service-mesh.md

 ## Introduction

 This blog post demonstrates running virtual machines in [Istio](https://istio.io/) service mesh.

 Istio service mesh allows to monitor, visualize, and manage traffic between pods and external services by injecting a proxy container - a sidecar - which forwards inbound and outbound traffic of a pod/virtual machine.
 This allows the sidecar to collect metadata about the proxied traffic and also actively interfere with it.
+For more in-depth information about the Istio proxy mechanism, see [this blog post](https://medium.com/open-5g-hypercore/episode-iii-meshville-7f0bb7ca0e3b) published by Dough Smith et al.

 The main features of Istio are traffic shifting (migrating traffic from an old to new version of a service), dynamic request routing, fault injection or traffic mirroring for testing/debugging purposes, and more.
 Visit [Istio documentation](https://istio.io/latest/docs/tasks/) to learn about all its features.
 Istio featureset may be further extended by installing addons.
 Kiali, for example, is a UI dashboard that provides traffic information of all microservices in a mesh, capable of composing communication graph between all microservices.

 ## Prerequisites